 That night the sheriff with a posse rounded up at Berry’s house, but the suspect was not there.
 The home was well provisioned and the posse found many articles of newly purchased clothing.
 Just after daylight, while searching the place the sheriff heard a horse whinny in some timber nearby.
 Upon investigating, he suddenly came upon Jim Berry sitting on a pallet.
 Berry discovered the officer at about the same time and attempted to escape by running.
 He was fired upon, one bullet striking him in the knee and badly shattering it.
 He was taken to his home and given the best of medical attention, but gangrene set in and he died in a few days.
 Most of his $10,000 was recovered.
 Tom Nixon evidently quit Berry somewhere en route, for he made good his escape with his ill-gotten gain and was never apprehended.

-Sam Bass and Jack Davis, after the separation in Nebraska, sold their ponies, bought a light spring wagon and a pair of work horses.
+Sam Bass and Jack Davis, after the separation in Nebraska, sold their ponies, bought a light spring wagon and a pair of workhorses.
 They placed their gold pieces in the bottom of the wagon, threw their bedding and clothes over it, and in this disguise traveled through Kansas and Indian Territory to Denton County, Texas.
-During their trip through the Territory Bass afterward said he camped within one hundred yards of a detachment of cavalry.
-After supper he and Davis visited the soldiers’ camp and chatted with them until bedtime.
+During their trip through the territory, Bass afterward said he camped within 100 yards of a detachment of cavalry.
+After supper, he and Davis visited the soldiers’ camp and chatted with them until bedtime.
 The soldiers said they were on the lookout for some train robbers that had held up the Union Pacific in Nebraska, never dreaming for a moment that they were conversing with two of them.
 The men also mentioned that two of the robbers had been reported killed in Kansas.

-This rumor put Bass and Davis on their guard, and on reaching Denton County they hid in the Elm Bottoms<style=”margin-top: 0; margin-bottom: 0″> until Bass could interview some of his friends.
+This rumor put Bass and Davis on their guard, and on reaching Denton County, Texas they hid in the Elm Bottoms until Bass could interview some of his friends.
 Upon meeting them he learned that the names and descriptions of every one of the Union Pacific train robbers were in the possession of the law officers; that Collins, Heffridge, and Berry had been killed; and that every sheriff in North Texas was on the watch for Davis and himself.
 Davis at once begged Bass to go with him to South America, but Bass refused, so Davis bade Sam goodbye and set out alone.
 He was never captured.
-On his deathbed, Bass declared he had once received a letter from Jack Davis written from New Orleans, asking Bass to come there and go into the business of buying hides.
+On his deathbed, Bass declared he had once received a letter from Jack Davis written from New Orleans, Louisiana asking Bass to come there and go into the business of buying hides.

 Bass had left Denton County early in the spring an honest, sincere and clean young man.
 By falling with evil associates he had become within a few months one of the most daring outlaws and train robbers of his time.
 Before he had committed any crime in the state the officers of North Texas made repeated efforts to capture him for the big reward offered by the Union Pacific and the express company but, owing to the nature of the country around Denton and the friends Bass had as long as his gold lasted, met with no success.